 Admitting now

-Detoxification is where addiction treatment begins, and it is where the most medical risk lives.
-SimranShri’s detox program is psychiatrist-led, 24×7 monitored, and substance-specific — the first phase of a full treatment arc, not a standalone service.
+Detoxification is where addiction treatment begins, and it is where the most clinical risk lives.
+SimranShri’s detox program is psychiatrist-led, 24/7 monitored, and substance-specific — the first phase of a full treatment arc, not a standalone service.

-An Indian patient resting under medically supervised detox care at SimranShri
+An Indian patient resting under clinically supervised withdrawal support care at SimranShri

 Integrates withFull residential programme